direktiv/vorteil/README.md

 ### Deploying an Image

-To deploy an image to
+Vorteil can deploy the images to different cloud providers.
+Please read the [documentation](https://docs.vorteil.io/docs/guides/configure-provisioner/) for examples.

 ### Modify an Existing Package